 CO@h is a service for adults likely to experience worsening or life-threatening hypoxia and it is available for people in care homes and their own homes.
 This information for care homes contains a quick reference guide and monitoring log sheet.

 Care home locality support meetings

-If you have not received the invites and wish to be added to the distribution list please can you email firstname.lastname@example.org stating which locality meeting you would like to receive invites for (North, East, South or West).
+If you have not received the calendar invite please email firstname.lastname@example.org stating which locality meeting you would like to receive invites for (North, East or South & West).

 Devon Care Homes Collaborative (DCHC)

 DCHC was created to continue the engagement and achievements of the initial COVID-19 response.
 Its primary mission is to provide a platform for care providers to connect and share good practice, whilst communicating effectively to the general public and other sector professionals.

 Devon Residential and Nursing (DRN) WhatsApp group